 Rediscovering Devetashka Cave near Lovech, Bulgaria

-Lovech, the Florence of the Balkans
+Lovech, the Firenze of the Balkans

-Still in awe, we left the Devetashka Cave and headed to our last destination: the town of Lovech.
-Here, everybody got to wander around to their heart’s content.
-Some went up to the medieval fortress, others, like ourselves, wandered in the city.
+At the end of our Bulgaria day trip from Bucharest, everybody got to wander around to their heart’s content.
+Some went up to the medieval fortress, and others, like ourselves, wandered in the city.

-Just like in Florence, though, I was disappointed by the number of shops on the historic bridge.
+When we reached the Covered Bridge of Lovech, I felt like it was kind of like Ponte Vecchio in Florence, Italy.
+But, of course, built in the style of the Balkans.
+Just like in Florence, though, the number of shops on the historic bridge disappointed me.
 That didn’t stop me from getting a souvenir, though.
 (A crochet bunny, in case you’re wondering!)

 I took the photo above because that’s how I felt at the time, too.
 It was a great day trip from Bucharest and a wonderful opportunity for Mathieu to visit Bulgaria for the first time.

 Fe Coffee and Friends